 Have you Considered a Leadership Position in the Radiology Field?

 Developing aptitude in the disciplines of leadership, administration, and education is key for career advancement.
 Practitioners who are leaders in the profession, and who are capable of serving the greater community in the public, private and nonprofit sectors, have a higher degree of opportunity and flexibility in their careers.
 Managers, administrators, and educators, who contribute to the profession's body of knowledge through leadership roles, publications, professional presentations, and advocacy are highly sought after.

 About the Master of Science in Radiation Sciences Program

 The online Master of Science in Radiation Sciences (MSRS) offers students an opportunity to acquire essential knowledge and skills needed to be successful in leadership, management, administration, and education.

-An accelerated full time, 4 quarter option spanning 12 months is available for qualified students.
-Students enroll in the same courses and there are no emphases.
 For information about the states authorizing Loma Linda University online students, please contact the program director.

 Upon completion of the program, the graduate should:

 1. Demonstrate leadership and reflective thinking in the areas of management, administration, and education.

 2. Behave in a professional manner in all interactions including communicating appropriately (written and oral) with patients, colleagues, and others.